NVUM: Non-Volatile Unbiased Memory for Robust Medical Image Classification: Experiment

-We compare our adaptation of the ELR training (in Sec.~\ref{sec:elr}) using the DenseNet121 model, with the following methods.
-Wang et al.~\cite{wang2017chestx} presented the baseline methods, along with the original Chest X-ray dataset.
-Li et al.~\cite{li2018thoracic} combine local and global models to classify images into the Chest X-ray14 labels.
-CheXNet~\cite{rajpurkar2017chexnet} is a weakly supervised DenseNet121 model to classify the 14 diseases.
-The category-wise residual attention learning (CRAL)~\cite{guan2020multi} framework handles the multi-label problem using an attention module that explores the relationships between labels.
-Ma et al.~\cite{ma2019multi} proposed a cross-attention network to deal with multi-label imbalanced weakly-supervised learning problems.
-The current SOTA for Chest X-ray14 is the model by Hermoza et al.~\cite{hermoza2020region} that is a weakly supervised disease classifier that combines region proposal and saliency detection.
-We also show results from DivideMix\cite{li2020dividemix}, which uses a noisy label learning algorithm based on small loss sample selection and semi-supervised learning -- DivideMix has the SOTA results in noisy-label learning benchmarks.
-All methods above use the official train/val/test split~\cite{wang2017chestx}
+\textbf{Baselines.} We compared NVUM with several methods, including the CheXNet baseline~\cite{rajpurkar2017chexnet}, Ma et al.'s approach~\cite{ma2019multi} based on a cross-attention network, the current SOTA for NIH on the official test set is the model by Hermoza et al.~\cite{hermoza2020region} that is a weakly supervised disease classifier that combines region proposal and saliency detection.
+We also show results from DivideMix~\cite{li2020dividemix}, which uses a noisy-label learning algorithm based on small loss sample selection and semi-supervised learning.
+DivideMix has the SOTA results in many noisy-label learning benchmarks.
+All methods are implemented using the same DenseNet121~\cite{huang2017densely} backbone.